vramework/schemats/README.md

 Before anything, I would like to give a massive thank you to [sweetiq](https://www.npmjs.com/package/schemats) and their contributors for giving me a huge head start.

 The reason I have created a new repo instead of a fork is because I don't support mysql and have some breaking changes due to how this library is consumed by vramework libraries (coming soon).
-I have kept the name and based of their MIT license as means of attribution and thanks.
+I have kept the name and based off their MIT license as means of attribution and thanks.

 ## Why Schemats